mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_motion-qc-and-correction.md

 **Lab Homework**

-* Download another subject with their mriqc plot
+* Download a subject with three runs of fmri data along with their MRIQC reports
-    * interpret carpet plot and motion profile
-* Describe the difference between a volume displacement metric and a signal intensity metric
-    * Use a metaphor to describe how each captures distinct aspects of motion in the data
+    * Interpret results to order their runs from lowest to highest severity of motion

-* Look at five papers in your field and evaluate the following questions about how they delt with motion:
+* Look at three functional imaging papers in your field and evaluate the following questions about how they delt with slice-timing and motion:
+    * Was slice-timing conducted?
+Did authors give a rationale of why or why not?
-    * Was any data discarded due to motion, and if so, based on what criteria?
+    * Was any subject data discarded due to motion, and if so, based on what criteria?
-    * Was the tool used for motion correction specified?
+    * Was the tool used for motion correction specified and if so, what tool was used?